Danielle Knudson Shows Off Her Insanely Fit Body While Holding A Cup Of Coffee

 Canadian stunner Danielle Knudson gave fans a close-up view of her insanely fit body in her latest Instagram post.
 The gorgeous lingerie model took to the popular social media platform to showcase yet another one of her favorite workout outfits from Alo Yoga — and put her incredibly toned midsection on full display in the process.

-Posing in her kitchen, the blonde bombshell snapped a quick video selfie to show off her attire.
+Posing in her kitchen, the blond bombshell snapped a quick video selfie to show off her attire.
 The short clip panned over her body, treating followers to a glorious view of her fierce physique.
 As she glanced coquettishly at the camera, the stunning Guess girl held up a cup of coffee to her face, as if to wish her followers a good morning.

 “Waiting for my invite like,” one fan commented on Danielle’s video, inserting a coffee emoji and a smirking face emoji into their post.

 For her latest Instagram update, Danielle rocked a trendy two-piece ensemble that perfectly showcased her jaw-dropping figure.
-The 30-year-old hottie slipped into a pair of dark-gray leggings — a tight-fitting number that emphasized her sculpted hips and chiseled thighs.
-However, based on the caption of her post, the focus of the video was on Danielle’s top — a snug bralette sports bra in a fabulous scarlet color, which beautifully complemented not only the dark-toned bottoms, but also her fair skin and glowing tan.
+The 30-year-old hottie slipped into a pair of dark-gray leggings; a tight-fitting number that emphasized her sculpted hips and chiseled thighs.

+However, based on the caption of her post, the focus of the video was on Danielle’s top; a snug sports bra in a fabulous scarlet color, which beautifully complemented not only the dark-toned bottoms, but also her fair skin and glowing tan.
 According to the caption, the design has just been released by Alo Yoga in the alluring vivid color and Danielle made use of a few catchy hashtags to tell fans that she was “obsessed” with the new top.

 “LOVE IT,” Danielle wrote in all caps in the video caption, adding a smiling face with hearts emoji for emphasis.

 Danielle looked nothing short of spectacular in the video selfie.
-The fair-haired beauty bared her midriff in the stylish co-ord, flaunting her narrow waistline and impossibly flat stomach.
+The fair-haired beauty bared her midriff in the stylish ensemble, flaunting her narrow waistline and impossibly flat stomach.
 Likewise, her rock-hard abs were also on display, left completely exposed in the skimpy sports bra.

 The Canadian bombshell flashed more than just her washboard abs in the sizzling Instagram post.
-Danielle also showed a hint of subtle cleavage in the scarlet top, which boasted thing spaghetti straps that beautifully framed her decolletage area.
+Danielle also showed a hint of subtle cleavage in the scarlet top, which boasted thin spaghetti straps that beautifully framed her decolletage area.
 A gold pendant necklace sparkled around her neck, drawing even further attention to her perky chest.

 The ravishing lingerie model sported a fresh-faced look and didn’t appear to be wearing much makeup.
-In fact, she highlighted her naturally gorgeous features with just a touch of skin-toned eyeshadow, a dark eyeliner, and a bit of mascara.
+In fact, she highlighted her naturally gorgeous features with just a touch of skin-tone eyeshadow, a dark eyeliner, and a bit of mascara.
 Her golden tresses were swept to the side, leaving her beautiful features exposed.

 Danielle appeared to be in great spirits and seemed very energized.
-Much like her eye-catching top and delicate jewelry, the cup of coffee was an integral part of her morning get-up.
+Much like her eye-catching top and delicate jewelry, the cup of coffee was an integral part of her morning getup.
 The cup was an elegant white mug adorned with an intricate black-and-gray floral pattern.
 Danielle lifted it up to her chin in a friendly gesture before giving a coy smile to the camera.

 The attention-grabbing video received a lot of positive appreciation from fans, garnering more than 8,100 likes within three hours of having been posted.
 The same time frame brought 51 people to the comments section, as Danielle’s devoted admirers couldn’t help but leave gushing messages for the Canadian-born beauty.